-The linux /proc filesystem was developed to provide information about the processes in a system.
+The Linux /proc filesystem was developed to provide information about the processes in a system.
 But many elements of the filesystem are used by the kernel to get information and also to enable dynamic runtime configuration.
 The /proc filesystem contains directories to organize the information and virtual files.
-A virtual file acts like a mediator - conveying information from the kernel to the user and sending information from the user to the kernel.
-In this article,you will get to know how to configure the filesystem for input and output.
+A virtual file acts as a mediator - conveying information from the kernel to the user and sending information from the user to the kernel.

 The /proc filesystem can be used to find information about system related tasks such as:

 1. Querying statistical information

 2. Hardware information